 This film clip deals with the two referendums of 23 September 1967.
-One asked whether licensing hours should be extended beyond 6 p.m. closing.
-A majority of 64.4% of voters supported later closing, and the notorious 'six o'clock swill' ended after half a century.
+One asked whether licensing hours should be extended beyond 6 p.m.
+64.4% of voters supported later closing, and the notorious 'six o'clock swill' ended after half a century.
 The second referendum asked whether the parliamentary term should be extended to four years.
-A majority of 68.1% of voters opted to keep the status quo – three years.
+68.1% of voters opted for the status quo – three years.

 Using this item